 Pam Watts, Director of Creative Bridges and Discovery Tree, has a BA in English Literature and a Masters degree in Education from Grand Canyon University.
 She has taught parenting and divorced parenting classes through Gateway Community College and was a parenting instructor through the North Central Scottsdale and Ahwatukee Parenting Groups.
 Pam was also an evaluator for upgrading preschool programs for 5 years.
-She has many years of experience as a preschool teacher and has been the Founder/Director/Owner of Creative Bridges for more than 25 years.
+She has many years of experience as a preschool teacher and has been the Founder/Director/Owner of Creative Bridges for 30 years.

 Pam has two daughters, Dulcinea and Brianna.
 Dulci practices educational law in California and lives with her husband Mike and three of Pam’s grandchildren, Quintessa, Dylan, and Finn.
 Brianna, her youngest daughter, is married to Jim and has two children, Easton and Emma.
 Pam’s greatest accomplishment (besides her two beautiful daughters) is founding the school and guiding its philosophy to make an environment for all children in which they can learn and thrive.
 She is very proud of the children and their acceptance of each others’ strengths and weaknesses.
 Pam has spent many years developing a full inclusion program that integrates typical children and children with special needs.
 All children learn from each other about responsibility, helpfulness, empathy and acceptance of individual learning styles.
 Pam’s goal for the school is to give each child the opportunity to learn in a loving, secure environment.
 She wants each child to have a core knowledge and a lifelong love of learning.